 Is my company required to appoint a company secretary?

-Whilst section 270 of the Companies Act 2006 states that private companies are not required to appoint a company secretary, it is always worth checking the company’s articles of association.
+Whilst section 270 (1) of the Companies Act 2006 removes the requirement for private companies to appoint a company secretary, it is always worth checking the company’s articles of association.
 These can sometimes explicitly require a limited company to appoint a company secretary.
 If they do, the provision may be removed by passing a special resolution of the company’s shareholders.
 Companies formed with “Model” articles of association are not required to appoint a company secretary.

 Notably, for public companies the requirements are very different and section 271 of the Companies Act 2006 states that: